 Performance and specs

 With Project Scorpio, Microsoft aims to set a new standard for console performance.
 The system, billed by the Xbox team as “the console [that] developers wanted us to build,” promises to deliver four times the graphical power of the current Xbox One.
-This power — which should allow the console to run games at higher resolutions with better framerates — is measured in teraflops, of which Scorpio supposedly boasts six.
+This power — which should allow the console to run games at higher resolutions with better framerates — is measured in teraflops, of which Scorpio supposedly boasts six, a number that has been further validated by a report from Eurogamer detailing a white paper sent to developers shortly after E3.
 A teraflop is essentially a measure of graphical potential, which is largely dependent upon the console’s GPU.
+According to the white paper, the Scorpio’s GPU is around 4.5 times more powerful than the Xbox One.

 The Scorpio, confirmed to use an as-of-yet unreleased AMD GPU, should feature four times as many shaders per compute unit than its predecessor, which, in turn, should render the console capable of running games in 4K resolution at 60 frames per second.